Privacy Policy

 Our website visitors

-Legitimate interest: By visiting the website and entering your email address, we understand that you are interested in receiving additional information about Scarlet and its services, which gives us a legitimate interest in processing your personal data for the purpose of doing so.
+• Legitimate interest: By visiting our website, we understand that you are interested in receiving additional information about Scarlet and its services, which gives us a legitimate interest in processing your personal data for the purpose of doing so.
 Subscribing to our marketing materials and communications will always be optional.

 Our prospective customers